LiemDQ/tlsf-pmr/README.md

 Note that deterministic latency $\neq$ good performance!
 In fact, these two qualities are often (but not always) to the detriment of each other.
 Instrument and test your code before drawing conclusions, and make decisions on your allocation scheme based on your specific combination of hardware, operational requirements and test results!

 ## Thread safety
 The TLSF allocator was not originally designed for multithreaded applications, and `tlsf_resource` is not thread-safe.
 Instead, `synchronized_tlsf_resource` should be used.
+The API is the same as the standard `tlsf_resource`.
 It has a very similar implementation, but uses a naive lock during allocation and deallocation, and as such it is very simple at the cost of potential performance from more finely-grained locking strategies.

+Keep in mind that any kind of mutual exclusion will undermine the execution determinancy provided by the TLSF allocation scheme.
+In practice, the extent to which this matters depends on your specific application and requirements.
+It may be advisable to instead use a separate `tlsf_resource` for each thread, while ensuring the upstream resource (if any) is thread-safe.

 ## Memory exhaustion
 As this is a pool-based memory resource, the amount of memory available is fixed and determined upon initialization.
 When the pool is exhausted, the memory resource defers to a secondary memory resource to satisfy further allocations.
 The default resource is `std::pmr::null_memory_resource`, which simply throws `std::bad_alloc` if an allocation is attempted.
 In other words, if the pool is exhausted the default behavior is to throw a failure to allocate exception upon further allocation attempts.
 This behavior can be changed by simply providing another memory resource during allocation.